kevinbraun/vscode-hop-to-test/README.md

 - **Multiple file patterns**: Supports `.test.js`, `.test.ts`, `.spec.js`, `.spec.ts`, and more
 - **Multiple extensions**: Works with `.js`, `.jsx`, `.ts`, `.tsx`, `.mjs`, `.cjs`

+## Installation

+This extension can be installed in a few different ways:

+- You can install the extension directly in Visual Studio Code by searching for "Hop to Test" in the extensions view
+- You can install the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=kbraun.hop-to-test) in your browser
+- You can download the `.vsix` file from the [latest release on GitHub](https://github.com/kevinbraun/vscode-hop-to-test/releases/latest) and install it manually in Visual Studio Code

 ## Usage

 1. Open a source file or test file in VS Code